 Our proximity to Los Angeles allows our students to train and work with industry professionals.
-For our productions, we are committed to using directors who are currently working within the industry and have considerable connections and experience with which to help our students.
-Additionally, we use directors and choreographers from Broadway for our musicals.
-Students also have the opportunity to work with professional film directors so that they graduate with experience and a professional body of work to begin their careers.
-Our BFA students leave APU with a professional reel and an opportunity to have industry representation.
-Students in the B.A. program receive real-world experience through internships at local theaters and production companies.
-We currently have BA alumni working in theater and film as playwrights, stage managers, arts administrators, teachers, and theater/film technicians.
+We partner with professional directors and choreographers who are actively working within the industry and have considerable experience and connections to the entertainment industry.
+Our BFA students leave APU with a professional reel and an opportunity for industry representation.
+Students in the B.A. program receive real-world experience through internships at regional theatres and production companies.

 Do I have to audition to be admitted?

-How do I apply for a Theater Arts Talent Scholarship?
+How do I apply for a Talent Scholarship?

-- BFA in Acting for the Stage and Screen - a professional degree requiring 63 units; students may choose a minor with this degree.
-Since there are 12 units of General Education within the BFA core, we also allow students to double major with this degree, depending on the choice of the other major.
-This degree is designed for the student desiring to pursue a career as a professional actor.
-There is equal emphasis on training for both stage and screen and a strong emphasis on business preparation.
+- BFA in Acting for the Stage and Screen: A 63-unit degree, which includes 12 units of General Education, allowing students to double major if they desire, depending on the choice of the other major.
+This degree is designed for students pursuing a career in acting or performance and trains for both stage and screen with a strong emphasis on entertainment business preparation.

 Who can audition for and participate in shows?

-Our large musicals are open to the entire department—BFA, B.A., and Theater Arts minors.
-Our season plays and Blackbox shows are for BFA in Acting majors only.
-All theater department students are welcome and required to participate in the technical aspects of production.
+Our large musicals are open to the theater department.
+Our season plays and Blackbox shows are for BFA majors only.
+All theater students are required to participate in various technical aspects of production.

 How many productions are there per year?